UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/lecture08p2.md

 notes:
 this will be an EXTREMELY hand wavy overview -- we want to get a sense of where our our interactive will be "housed" on our webpages

-PPP just is a fancy way of saying a communcations protocol that supports transmision between two routers w/ or w/o any host - https://en.wikipedia.org/wiki/Point-to-Point_Protocol
+(PPP just is a fancy way of saying a communications protocol that supports transmission between two routers w/ or w/o any host - https://en.wikipedia.org/wiki/Point-to-Point_Protocol)

 ---